 - Application shots = Relevance & industry integration

-These photos also improve SEO and user engagement when used with descriptive file names and alt text (e.g., calcium-carbonate-packaging-line.jpg
+These photos also improve SEO and user engagement when used with descriptive file names and alt text (e.g., calcium-carbonate-packaging-line.jpg, industrial-minerals-in-ceramic-manufacturing.jpg).

 Final Tips for Using Industrial Minerals Photos